 Date ideas for couples flow as easily as the tides in romantic Barbados

 With 3,000 hours of sunshine per year and romantic things to do ‘round every corner, Barbados adds new meaning to the term “hot date.”
 Moonlit strolls along a soft, sandy beach?
 That’s just the first evening.
 After that, how about a catamaran cruise on jewel-toned waters, grilled snapper for supper with flickering torches in the background, or a dive to spot seahorses around vibrant coral reefs?
-At Radisson Hotels, our concierges have no trouble proposing date ideas for couples in Barbados.
+At Radisson Hotels Americas, our concierges have no trouble proposing date ideas for couples in Barbados.

 Not that you need to be a honeymooner to fall under the spell of this magical island.
 Everyone from families to business travelers loves the capital, Bridgetown, with its soul-food shacks, British colonial architecture, and string of laid-back beaches along Carlisle Bay.
 For active types, there’s jet blading and stand-up paddleboarding, and if you can tear yourself away from the beach, jeep safaris inland to explore tropical rainforest and remote villages.
-And if your idea of paradise is lounging by the hotel pool with a rum punch for company and the sound of reggae or calypso drifting in on the breeze, you’ll find ample opportunity for that, too.
+If your idea of paradise is lounging by the hotel pool with a rum punch for company and the sound of reggae or calypso drifting in on the breeze, you’ll find ample opportunity for that, too.

 Reasons to go: